Angel Chivilli

-Angel Chivilli (born July 28, 2002) is a Dominican professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2024.
+Angel Chivilli (born July 28, 2002) is a Dominican professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies.

 Career

+Colorado Rockies

-On July 30, 2018, Chivilli signed with the Colorado Rockies as an international free agent.
-He made his professional debut in 2019 with the Dominican Summer League Rockies.
-Chivilli did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Chivilli signed with the Colorado Rockies as an international free agent on July 30, 2018, receiving a $200,000 signing bonus.
+He made his professional debut in 2019 with the Dominican Summer League (DSL) Rockies.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Chivilli returned to the DSL Rockies in 2021, recording a 3.49 ERA and 45 strikeouts across 11 games (8 starts).
-He split the 2022 campaign between the rookie–level Arizona Complex League Rockies and Single–A Fresno Grizzlies.
-In 32 games out of the bullpen for the two affiliates, Chivilli accumulated a 2.21 ERA with 51 strikeouts across 40 2/3 innings pitched.
+He split the 2022 campaign between the rookie-level Arizona Complex League Rockies and Single-A Fresno Grizzlies.
+In 32 games out of the bullpen for the two affiliates, Chivilli accumulated a 2.21 ERA with 10 saves and 51 strikeouts across 40 2/3 innings pitched.

-Chivilli spent 2023 with the High–A Spokane Indians and Double–A Hartford Yard Goats.
+Chivilli spent 2023 with the High-A Spokane Indians and Double-A Hartford Yard Goats.
 He made 53 appearances for the two affiliates, compiling a 4–9 record and 5.61 ERA with 68 strikeouts and 17 saves.
 On November 14, 2023, the Rockies added Chivilli to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to Double–A Hartford to begin the 2024 season.

-On May 3, 2024, Chivilli was promoted to the major leagues for the first time.
-He was optioned down to Hartford on May 6 without having appeared for Colorado, becoming a phantom ballplayer.
+Chivilli was optioned to Double-A Hartford to begin the 2024 season.
+On May 3, Chivilli was promoted to the major leagues for the first time.
+He was optioned down to Hartford on May 6 without having appeared for Colorado, temporarily becoming a phantom ballplayer.
 On June 3, Chivilli was once more promoted to the major leagues.
 This time, he made his MLB debut.
+He was first Rockies pitcher to not issue a walk in his first 12 appearances.
+He earned his first MLB save on August 20.
+He finished his rookie season with a 2–3 record and 4.55 ERA in 31 2/3 innings.

 On May 27, 2025, Chivilli was optioned to the Albuquerque Isotopes.
-He was called up for the first time in the 2025 season on June 3, although he would get optioned to the Triple-A Albuquerque Isotopes three times throughout the season.
-In 43 appearances for the Rockies in 2025, Chivilli pitched to a 1-5 win-loss record, 7.06 ERA and 43 strikeouts over 58.2 innings pitched.
+He was called up for the first time in the 2025 season on June 3, although he would get optioned to the Triple-A Albuquerque Isotopes three times during the season.
+In 43 appearances for the Rockies, Chivilli had a 1–5 record, 7.06 ERA, and 43 strikeouts over 58 2/3 innings pitched.

+New York Yankees

+On January 28, 2026, Chivilli was traded to the New York Yankees in exchange for T. J. Rumfield.
+Chivilli was optioned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the regular season.